-Once you have completed your CNA training courses, it is time to take the CNA exam.
+Once you have completed your CNA program, it is time to take the CNA exam.
 Regardless of the state in which you trying to get certified, the majority of CNA exams have a similar format:

 - A written or oral examination, generally between 60 and 90 questions

 - A clinical examination, in which the candidate must perform basic CNA skills in a clinical environment.

 If you’re having trouble studying for the CNA license examination, follow these helpful preparation tips to improve your chances of receiving a passing grade.

 Useful CNA study guides are readily available online.
 You can find your state’s study guide by visiting their licensing and certification website, or by visiting the site of the third party that administers the exam, such as Pearson Vue.

 Study guides will provide useful information regarding test format.
 What is helpful about study guides is that they will help guide you through the actual test format.
 For those that find challenged timed standardized test formats challenging, a study can walk you through the basics of a written CNA examination.
 Additionally, there will be sample tests included that will help you practice sample questions that have been taken from previous versions of the test.

 Just like any other major standardized test, setting aside ample time to study is essential to your success.
 One of best methods to go about this is to schedule at least ninety minutes a day, five days a week to study.
 Concentrate on one area of the exam, such as Patient Rights or Ambulating the Patient, each time you sit down to begin your study session.
 The amount study time can be adjusted if you have a minimal amount of days left before your exam.

 Depending on your state of residence, hands-on activities in a clinical setting may be part of the exam.
 Make sure to attend a seminar that specifically discusses this part of the exam.
 Continue to practice until you are thoroughly familiar with every procedure.
 Another preparation method for hands-on learning is to watch some CNA skills test videos.